Xenopeltis unicolor: Habitat

 Tends to live in open areas such as forest clearings, gardens and parks.
 Often encountered in rice paddies.

-Behavior
+Behaviour

 These snake are constrictors, killing their prey by suffocation in their muscular coils.
 They are fossorial and spend most of their time below ground.
 They may bite readily if handled roughly, but mostly just try to escape if picked up.
 They are also observed to vibrate their tails in a rattlesnake-like fashion when they feel threatened.

 Feeding

 The diet is varied, consisting primarily of frogs, reptiles, including other snakes, and small mammals.

 Reproduction

 Oviparous, with females laying up to 10 eggs at a time.